home > interesting topics > 15 minute guide

 It generally takes what Raymond Franz termed a "Crisis of Conscience" to start seriously wondering whether the Watchtower religion is really the truth.
 There are numerous different events that have prompted this first important moment for former Jehovah's Witnesses.
 This includes:

 You can take comfort that you are not alone.
-Many tens of thousands leave every year, over one third of the number baptized, in what is the world's most mobile8 religion.
+Tens of thousands of Jehovah's Witnesses leave every year, over one third of the number baptized, in what is the world's most mobile8 religion.

 Footnotes